 I see she’s paid the bill by the time I got back, and is ready with her backpack by her side.
 Her glass still had some mojito left.

 “Chalo!”
 I go close to her, trying to hold her by her waist but her backpack proves a hindrance.
 She notices, and naturally, gets more uncomfortable.
-She brushes away my hand gently, with an awkward smile, and starts walking towards the door.
+She brushes away my hand gently, with an awkward smile, and starts walking toward the door.
+One of the obvious signs of date night gone wrong.

 Well, most men are dicks.
 By default, from birth.
-Thank patriarchy.
+Thank patriarchy for that.

 Just let me go